 The petition requests consent to the CDD's exercise of special powers as authorized in \$190.012, F.S.
-The request for additional powers are specified for parks and recreation powers and for security powers.
+The request for additional powers are specified for parks and recreation powers.
 These powers are authorized and described by Sections 190.012(2)(a) and 190.012(2)(d), Florida Statues.